Purpose

 Group 3 - Communication and Social Support Effectiveness

-Participants assigned to this group will complete 4 sessions of communication and social support effectiveness training.
+Patient participants assigned to this group will complete 4 sessions of communication and social support effectiveness training.
 One follow up call will be completed one month after the last session has been competed.
+Patients and caregivers in this group compelted data collection at baseline and 12 weeks.

 • Behavioral: ImPart-Multi - IMproving the decisional PARTnership of Chronic Kidney Disease Dyads with concurrent metabolic disease